Centralizers of Hamiltonian circle actions on rational ruled surfaces: Construction of Equivariant moduli spaces

-\begin{proof} This follows \ref{weight} from noting that any other $S^1$ invariant curve passes through the same set of fixed points as $\overline{D}$ , and hence by \ref{weight} we that the global stabilizer is the same. \end{proof}
+\begin{proof} Using Lemma~\ref{weight} and Table~\ref{table_weights} we can show that any other $S^1$ invariant curve passes through the same set of fixed points as $\overline{D}$ and, using Lemma~\ref{weight} again, that the global stabilizer is the same. \end{proof}